DerekPascarella/DocBrown-Wizard-Sorter/README.md

 ## Changelog
 * **Version 1.3 (2025-05-06)**
-  * Improved clarify of status message output when new disc images are added and processed.
+  * Improved clarity of status message output when new disc images are added and processed.
 * **Version 1.2 (2025-02-19)**
   * Cleaned up status message output to be more compact and descriptive.
   * Enhanced sanity-check for Almanac/Spellbook rebuild.